 My primary role at Sandstone is to be the advocate for the consumer.
 I support usability aspects of product development, do much of the medical / health related research to develop our educational materials and personalized feedback systems and I spend a lot of time on social media talking listening to people who have health concerns to make sure that we can really bring authentic solutions to empower them to move their health forward

 What is Trak?

 For couples trying to conceive, Trak is the definitive data-driven tool to measure, monitor, and improve men’s reproductive health from the comfort and privacy of home.
-Trak consists of a simple instrument, disposable test kits, mobile app, and education that empowers men to take control of their reproductive health and improve a couple’s chances of conception.
+Trak consists of a simple instrument, disposable test s, mobile app, and education that empowers men to take control of their reproductive health and improve a couple’s chances of conception.

 How does Trak analyze and monitor semen count?

 Trak works like a mini-centrifuge.
 A semen sample is loaded into a disposable Prop and spun on the Engine for about 6 minutes.
 Any sperm cells present are forced into the Prop channel where they form a visible white column.
 The height of the column correlates with the concentration of sperm cells in the sample.
 Results are read like an old-school thermometer.